Sciatica Doctors

 Variations in Symptoms Based on Severity

-- Mild Sciatica: Symptoms are often intermittent and annoying but manageable.
-They may include mild pain accompanied by tingling, numbness, or weakness.
+• Mild Sciatica: Mild sciatica symptoms are often intermittent and annoying but manageable.
+They might include mild pain accompanied by tingling, numbness, or weakness.

-- Moderate Sciatica: Symptoms are more persistent.
+• Moderate Sciatica: Symptoms of moderate sciatica are more persistent.
 This can include constant pain, especially when sitting, and numbness and tingling down the leg.

-- Severe Sciatica: Symptoms may be debilitating and significantly interfere with daily activities.
+• Severe Sciatica: Severe sciatica symptoms may be debilitating and significantly interfere with daily activities.
 This includes severe pain radiating down the leg, significant weakness, and potential bowel or bladder control loss.

 Acute Stage (0-6 Weeks)